November 27, 2019

 In the calamitous area of gun violence, since a 20-year-old shot and killed 20 children and six staff members at the Sandy Hook Elementary School in Newtown, Connecticut, in December 2012, child survivors and the families of victims and supporters have insisted legislators pass commonsense gun regulations.
 As of mid-November 2022, the Giffords Law Center established to Prevent Gun Violence reported that “45 states have enacted more than 350 gun-safety laws.”

-Meanwhile, despite evidence that sensible gun laws save lives, extremist legislators passed dangerous laws, such as permitless carry.
+Meanwhile, despite evidence that sensible gun laws save lives, ideological extremists in Congress passed dangerous laws, such as permitless carry.
 This law accountably enables individuals who have neither a permit nor requisite safety training to carry concealed loaded guns in public.

 To ensure universal safety and well-being, open and timely communication is essential, as my dad, Gus Perilli, illustrated as a teenager during World World II with the following editorial cartoon.